ov-studio/Vital.site/frontend/readme.md

 Official documentation and resource hub for Vital.sandbox — covering API references, scripting guides, and everything needed to build with confidence.

 Vital.site is built on Next.js and powered by Fumadocs, providing a fast, searchable, and version-aware documentation experience.
 All content is authored in MDX, keeping docs close to the codebase and easy to contribute to.
-It also hosts the Vital.sandbox **masterlist**, a live server directory backed by Upstash Redis.
+This is the **frontend half** of the project: a fully static export (`output: 'export'`) with no server-side rendering and no API routes of its own beyond a build-time search index.
+Everything that needs a live server — masterlist, GitHub-backed stats, vault data — is served by the sibling [`Vital.site-api`](../backend) project and fetched client-side.

 ## Getting Started